 - Spending too much time in the fleet as a GMO, Flight Surgeon, or UMO.
-This is mostly because it causes you to come into zone for O5 while you are still in GME, and is more of a problem if your residency is long.
+This is mostly because it causes you to come into zone for O5 while you are still in GME or not board certified yet, and is more of a problem if your residency is long.

 - Never getting a competitive early promote (EP) fitrep.
 Many officers who fail to select have never had a competitive EP fitrep in their current rank.
 This can be because they were stationed places without competitive groups and they get 1/1 fitreps, or it can be because they were in a competitive group and did not break out and get an EP.
 To me this is the #1 ingredient to promote…competitive EP fitreps.
 If you don’t have them, you are really up against it.

 - Receiving potentially adverse fitreps.
 This most commonly happens when you are at an operational command and your reporting senior is not someone who is used to ranking Medical Corps officers, although it could happen for other reasons (like your reporting senior felt you deserved this type of fitrep).
 The most common situation would be if there is a competitive group of 2 officers but both are given must promote (MP) fitreps instead of 1 getting an EP and the other the MP.
 When both get an MP, it reflects poorly on both officers unless the reason for this is CLEARLY explained in the fitrep narrative, which it often is not.
 The other thing that happens is that a reporting senior gives you a 1/1 MP instead of a 1/1 EP.
 If you are ever getting a 1/1 fitrep, make sure you get an EP.
 You should consider getting a 1/1 MP an adverse fitrep.
 If there is no way around this, often because the reporting senior has a policy that they don’t give newly promoted officers an EP, make sure that this policy is clear in the fitrep narrative.